 Versailles, do you know?

-Versailles covers an area of 8.2 square kilometers (bigger than many town centers in France) and it won’t be a surprise that it has a lot of legends, anecdotes, and about the buildings and its occupants.
-While certainly, I cannot list them all, I have learned some fun facts that you may find it a little bit more interesting about this national treasure.
+Versailles covers an area of 8.2 square kilometers (bigger than many town centers in France) and it won’t be a surprise that it has a lot of legends, anecdotes, and about the buildings and their occupants.
+While certainly, I cannot list them all, I have learned some fun facts that you may find a little bit more interesting about this national treasure.